Weak limits for exploratory plots in the analysis of extremes: Limit results for the QQ plots

 \section{Limit results for the QQ plots}

-Convergence of empirical processes and quantile processes to functionals of Gaussian processes, usually Brownian motion and Brownian bridges are quite well-known, cf. \cite{shorack:wellner:1986}.
+Convergence of empirical processes and quantile processes to functionals of Gaussian processes, usually Brownian motion and Brownian bridges, are quite well known; cf. Shorack and Wellner~\cite {shorackwellner1986}.
 We prove similar results for extreme order statistics.
 We use the weak limit of tail empirical measure and deduce weak convergence of the logarithmic version of the QQ plot of the extreme order statistics as a random set.

-First we discuss some limit results in the context of QQ plots that are already known.
-The following was proved is \cite{das:resnick:2008}: \begin{Proposition} Suppose $X_1,\ldots, X_n$ are i.i.d. with common distribution $F$ and $ X_{(1)} \ge X_{(2)} \ge \ldots \ge X_{(n)}$ are the order statistics from this sample.
+The following was proved in Das and Resnick~\cite{dasresnick2008}: \begin{Proposition} Suppose $X_1,\ldots, X_n$ are i.i.d. with common distribution $F$, and $ X_{(1)} \ge X_{(2)} \ge\cdots\ge X_{(n)}$ are the order statistics from this sample.
 If $F$ is strictly increasing and continuous on its support, then

-in $\F$. \end{Proposition} The proposition was first proved for the case where $F$ is the uniform distribution on $[0,1]$ and then it was extended to general distributions on $\R$.
-This proposition though is not enough if one is interested in creating confidence bounds from the data.
-For that purpose one would need weak convergence results.
-These results are widely known when the distribution $F$ is known.
-We briefly state the results below but would refer to \cite[Chapter 3]{shorack:wellner:1986} for further details.
+in $\F$. \end{Proposition} This proposition though is not enough if one is interested in creating confidence bounds from the data.
+For that purpose one would need weak convergence results which are widely known in terms of convergence of affine transformations of quantile processes to appropriate Brownian Bridges for a known distribution $F$; see Shorack and Wellner~\cite{shorackwellner1986}, Chapter~3, for further details.
+In the following section, we concentrate on the case where $\bar{F}$ is regularly varying with tail index $-1/\xi$ with $\xi>0$.
+The specific form of $F$ is otherwise unknown.